-Our aim is to provide a first class independent education, both through outstanding academic tuition and through giving all our pupils the opportunities to develop wider sporting, artistic and social skills.
-We nurture spiritual growth and provide an environment where each pupil can develop and fulfil his or her potential, which will allow them to flourish in their future lives.
+Our aim is to provide a first-class independent education, both through outstanding academic tuition and through giving all our pupils the opportunities to develop wider sporting, artistic and social skills.
+We nurture spiritual growth and provide a diverse and inclusive environment where each pupil can develop and fulfil his or her potential, which will allow them to flourish in their future lives.

 - We want all our students to aspire to be the very best versions of themselves.
 This relates to both their academic achievement, where we want them to attain their ‘sustainable best’, and just as importantly to their personal development as unique individuals.
 Excellent qualifications remain important, but the nurture of attributes such as resilience, adaptability, emotional intelligence and curiosity are arguably even more significant in today’s world.